CDCgov/tostadas/docs/user-guide/get-in-touch.md

 # Get in Touch

-If you need to report a bug, suggest new features, or just say “thanks”, [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose) and we’ll try to get back to you as soon as possible!
+To report a bug, suggest new features, or provide feedback, [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose).
+The development team will respond as soon as possible.

 ## Opening an Issue

 ### Select a Template

-Following the link above, there are four options for issue templates and your selection will depend on
+Following the link above, there are four options for issue templates.
+Selection depends on:

-- whether you are a user vs maintainer/collaborator, and
+- Whether the reporter is a user or maintainer/collaborator
-- whether the request pertains to a bug vs feature enhancement.
+- Whether the request pertains to a bug or feature enhancement

-Please select the template that accurately reflects your situation.
+Select the template that accurately reflects the situation.

 ### Provide Details

-Once the appropriate template has been selected, you must fill/answer all fields/questions specified.
-The information provided will be valuable in getting more information about the issue and any necessary context surrounding it.
+Once the appropriate template has been selected, fill out all required fields and questions.
+The information provided will be valuable in understanding the issue and any necessary context.

 ### Submit

-Once all information has been provided, you may now submit it!
+Once all information has been provided, submit the issue.

-Please allow for some turnaround time for us to review the issue and potentially start addressing it.
+Please allow turnaround time for the team to review the issue and begin addressing it.
+If the request is urgent and no progress is visible after one week, start a discussion at [Start New Discussion](https://github.com/CDCgov/tostadas/discussions) mentioning the following:
-If this is an urgent request and you have not heard from us nor see any progress being made after quite some time (longer than a week),
-feel free to start a discussion (found here: [Start New Discussion](https://github.com/CDCgov/tostadas/discussions)) mentioning the following:

 - Issue Number
 - Date Submitted
 - General Background on Bug/Feature
 - Reason for Urgency

-And we will get back to you as soon as possible.
+The development team will respond as soon as possible.